kyle-johnson/redux-minimal-router/README.md

 in terms of *state* after you setup your routes map.
 It makes your life simpler.
 It makes your code cleaner and easier to understand.
 It gives you the best control
 React + Redux has to offer when it comes to optimizing rendering for animations.

-What about all the code splitting features *Next.js* has to offer?
-> They certainly crush it when it comes to code splitting.
-There's no doubt about it.
-But check out their Redux example where it seems to have a different `store` per page.
-I've asked, and they do merge, but it complicates how you will use Redux.
-If your app is very page-like, great--but we think the whole purpose of tools like React and Redux is to build *"apps"* not *pages*.
-The hallmark of an app is seamless animated transitions where you forget you're on a specific page.
-You need full control of rendering to do that at the highest level. `shouldComponentUpdate`, pure functions and [reselect](https://github.com/reactjs/reselect) become your best friends.
-Everything else gets in the way.
-And of course **Redux-First Router** stays out of the way.
-Straightup, let us know if you think we nailed it or what we're missing.
-Feel free to use github issues.

 Gee, I've never seen a Redux middleware/enhancer tool return so many things to use for configuring the store???
 >Part of what **Redux-First Router** does so well (and one of its considerations from the start) is server side rendering.
 All these aspects depend on state unique to each visit/request.
 The returned `middleware`, `enhancer`, `reducer` and `thunk` functions share